JHPark25/DiscriminologyDocs/docs/source/frontend.rst

 is a modal that allows users to add a new school.
 Once the button is clicked, a modal will pop-up and allow users to enter the information for a new school.
 Then, upon submitting, a nested modal will appear to confirm the submission.
 From there, the user can return to the home page.
+An error will appear if any of the fields (name, city, and state) are blank.

 *************
 Question
 *************

-The `Question component <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/components/question.js#L7>`_ renders a report question as specified by multiple props on the frontend.
-The component can handle MCQ questions (both multiple select and single select MCQ questions) and textfield questions.
+The `Question component <https://github.com/hcs-t4sg/hcs-t4sg-discriminology_project/blob/cb9c16a1dd16ed75bd18a8b0172156ea3e80c9c0/frontend/src/components/question.js#L7>`_ renders a report question.
+The component can handle MCQ questions (multiple-select and single-select questions) and textfield questions.

 The question component accepts the following props: ``id``, ``question``, ``choices``, ``questionType``, ``textfieldLabel``, ``handleMCQChange``, and